About ATM's Music Division

-MCO 78th Regular ConcertSpurred by the suggestion of ATM's Director Hidekazu Yoshida, the Music Division has created several resident chamber music groups whose membership consists of some of the most superlative performers Japan has ever produced.
+MCO 78th Regular ConcertSpurred by the suggestion of ATM's first Director General, the late Hidekazu Yoshida(1913-2012), the Music Division has created several resident chamber music groups whose membership consists of some of the most superlative performers Japan has ever produced.

 Those ensembles have put on wonderful performances enjoyed by many people from Mito and elsewhere, and their quality has begun to be recognized worldwide.